MacKentoch/easyFormGenerator/README.md

 - based on amazing and :sparkles: [angular formly](https://github.com/formly-js/angular-formly)
   - (see angular [formly website](http://angular-formly.com) and [documentation](http://docs.angular-formly.com) then you'll understand the :sparkles: behind)

+And Since v1.0.21 :

+*Easy form viewer (*not matter form generator you used, models are same*) :

+- You created a form through `easy form generator`, you have now `easy form viewer` to easily `render` your forms
+  - you can still use angular formly directive.
+But since easy form generator contains amount of custom controls, you may have pain to configure yourself with `formlyConfigProvider`.
+Just use easy form viewer directive, it embeds angular formly and configure custom controls for you = no more pain.
 ______

 ###Easy Form Generator : **Step way**